AkshayG257/Laravel-9-Appointment-Management-System/AMS/README.md

 Steps for Installation

-1. Cone this repository // Open the terminal and follow the further steps
+1. Clone this repository // Open the terminal and follow the further steps
 2. cd ams
 3. composer install
 4. npm install && npm run dev